How often should I add new articles to my law firm’s blog site?

 So, just like that bricks and mortar shop we discussed earlier, your business (website?) will not be as successful unless you keep it updated with fresh content.

-What happens if I don’t maintain regular updates to my blog site?
+What happens if you don’t maintain regular updates to your blog site?

 It’s important to remember that you might be highly engaged and driven when you first build your new site.
 You add new blog posts every week.
 You start to get a lot of web traffic that converts to inquiries that then convert to paying clients.